jeanropke/RDR2CollectorsMap/dev/documentation/pathfinder.md

-How to (re)create that one(?) pathfinder.* file(s)?
+## How to (re)create those artifacts?

-* files
-    * pathfinder.main.js is the source for direct loading
-    * pathfinder.worker.mod.js is source code that needs converting
-* *.mod.js is/are programmed in/for/with Node
+### Preparation of Node modules for use in browsers

+* currently only one Node module is used by the pathfinder code: geojson-path-finder
-  * and the tool browserify is used to convert those to a browser loadable file
+* the tool browserify is used to create a browser loadable file from Node modules
-  * at the moment that file is actually loaded in web worker
+    * current form of use: turn all module exports into browser globals
 * browserify bridges the gap between Node and browser; some issues are:
     * globals like “window”
     * npm used to install Node modules, i.e. dependencies